dan-leo/masters/thesis/v8/1_intro_2_litstud.md

 IoT has surged in popularity over recent years as an interconnected system of devices that transfer data over a network without requiring human interaction.

 Looking at Gartner's analysis of technology expectations with regards to NB-IoT and related technologies, in 2014 Gartner estimated that Internet of Things (IoT) had reached the height of inflated expectations, and the hype it generated lives on in a rich ecosystem of emerging technologies.
 As of July 2018, NB-IoT and IoT has falling interest (and hype) in Fig. \ref{fig:gartner_ictAfrica}, yet it will reach productivity in 2-10 years time.
 Since new coverage has not been rolled out for almost two years to date, we believe there is a strong chance for renewed NB-IoT interest in Africa.
-Gartner predicts that there will be more than 20.8 billions of smart things that will be connected to Internet by 2020, whereas the worldwide number of devices was 6.4 billions in 2016 [@Ayoub2018c].
+Although predictions vary, Gartner estimates there will be over 21 billion smart devices connected to the internet by 2020, whereas the worldwide number of devices was under 7 billion in 2016 [@Ayoub2018c].

 [](../images/hype-cycle-2014-100371840-large.idge.jpeg)